 - loans availed by a borrower are classified as fraud; - project does not commence commercial operations within the timelines permitted under the RBI guidelines in respect of the loans extended to a borrower for the purpose of implementing a project; - the borrower's loans are restructured by the Bank.
-However, loans given for the purpose of implementing a project and which are restructured because of a change in the documented date of commencement of commercial operations (DCCO) are not classified as non-performing, subject to certain conditions being fulfilled; - any security in nature of debenture/bonds/equity shares issued by a borrower and held by the Bank is classified as non-performing investment.
+However, loans given for the purpose of implementing a project and which are restructured because of a change in the documented date of commencement of commercial operations (DCCO) are not classified as non-performing, subject to certain conditions being fulfilled; - any security in nature of debenture/bonds/equity shares issued by a borrower and held by the Bank is classified as non-performing investment; - loans at overseas branches, which have been identified as impaired based on host country's regulations (overseas branch regulator's guidelines).

 Further, NPAs are classified into sub-standard, doubtful and loss assets based on the criteria stipulated by RBI.
 A sub-standard asset is one, which has remained an NPA for a period less than or equal to 12 months.
 An asset is classified as doubtful if it has remained in the sub-standard category for more than 12 months.
 A loss asset is one where loss has been identified by the Bank or internal or external auditors or during RBI inspection but the amount has not been written off fully.
-Further, an asset where the realisable value of security is less than 10% of the loan outstanding or it has been continuously classified as non-performing for more than seven years is also classified as a loss asset.
+Further, an asset where the realisable value of security is less than 10% of the loan outstanding or it has been classified as non-performing continuously for seven years is also classified as a loss asset.

-An Non Performing Investment (NPI), similar to NPA, is one where:
+An non performing investment (NPI), similar to NPA, is one where:

 - (i) Interest/ installment (including maturity proceeds) is due and remains unpaid for more than 90 days. - (ii) The above would apply mutatis-mutandis to preference shares where the fixed dividend is not paid.
-If the dividend on preference shares (cumulative or non-cumulative) is not declared/paid in any year it would be treated as due/unpaid in arrears and the date of balance sheet of the issuer for that particular year would be reckoned as due date for the purpose of asset classification. - (iii) In the case of equity shares, in the event the investment in the shares of any company is valued at ₹1 per company on account of the non-availability of the latest balance sheet, those equity shares would also be reckoned as NPI. - (iv) If any credit facility availed by the issuer is NPA in the books of the Bank, investment in any of the securities, including preference shares issued by the same issuer would also be treated as NPI and vice versa.
-However, if only the preference shares are classified as NPI, the investment in any of the other performing securities issued by the same issuer will not be classified as NPI and any performing credit facilities granted to that borrower need not be treated as NPA. - (v) The investments in debentures/bonds, which are deemed to be in the nature of advance, would also be subjected to NPI norms as applicable to investments. - (vi) In case of conversion of principal and/or interest into equity, debentures, bonds, etc., such instruments should be treated as NPA ab initio in the same asset classification category as the loan if the loan's classification is substandard or doubtful on implementation of the restructuring package and provision should be made as per the norms.
+If the dividend on preference shares (cumulative or non-cumulative) is not declared/paid in any year it would be treated as due/unpaid in arrears and the date of balance sheet of the issuer for that particular year would be reckoned as due date for the purpose of asset classification. - (iii) In the case of equity shares, in the event the investment in the shares of any company is valued at ₹ 1 on account of the non-availability of the latest balance sheet, those equity shares would also be reckoned as NPI. - (iv) If any credit facility availed by the issuer is NPA in the books of the Bank, investment in any of the securities, including preference shares issued by the same issuer would also be treated as NPI and vice versa.
+However, if only the preference shares are classified as NPI, the investment in any of the other performing securities issued by the same issuer will not be classified as NPI and any performing credit facilities granted to that borrower need not be treated as NPA. - (v) The investments in debentures/bonds, which are deemed to be in the nature of advance, would also be subjected to NPI norms as applicable to investments. - (vi) In case of conversion of principal and/or interest into equity, debentures, bonds, etc., such instruments are treated as NPI ab initio in the same asset classification category as the loan if the loan's classification is substandard or doubtful on implementation of the restructuring package and provision should be made as per the norms.